storybookjs/react-native/addons/knobs/README.md

 ## Getting Started

-First of all, you need to install knobs into your project as a dev dependency.
+First of all, you need to install Knobs into your project as a dev dependency.

 ```sh
 yarn add @storybook/addon-knobs --dev